//----------------------------//

 Creates an infinite band in X of Apollonian Gasket discs packing.
 When incoming space is inverted with 22 complex inversion the band becomes a closed disc.

-See also the 25 O Soddy Inversions for more on disc pcking fractals.
+25 O Soddy Inversions for more on disc pcking fractals.

 24 XYza Escher Disk